jducoeur/jquery-facade/README.md

 ### Caveats

-As of this writing, this facade is rather incomplete.  jQuery is enormous and complex, and the philosophy behind this facade has been that doing it right is more important than shoving it all out the door quickly.
-There are a bunch of functions entirely missing, and a substantial number of overloaded signatures that need to be filled in.
-If you need a few specific functions, drop me a line and I'll see about adding them.
-(And Pull Requests are welcomed.)
-By and large, the most common functions are mostly implemented.
+As of this writing, this facade is roughly complete, but much of it is in a first-draft state.
+The majority of the entry point were blown in quickly, based on the jQuery documentation.
+So it is likely that there are some bugs here and there.
+Please report any that you come across.

 ### Converting from scala-js-jquery